-Formal Complaint of Sexual Harassment

-A written document filed and signed by a complainant who is participating in or attempting to participate in Bright Star Schools' education program or activity or signed by the Coordinator alleging sexual harassment against a respondent and requesting that Bright Star Schools investigate the allegation of sexual harassment.
-At the time of filing a formal complaint of sexual harassment, a complainant must be participating in or attempting to participate in Charter School's education program or activity.
+Formal Complaint of Sexual Harassment means a written document filed and signed by a complainant who is participating in or attempting to participate in Bright Star's education program or activity or signed by the Coordinator alleging sexual harassment against a respondent and requesting that Bright Star investigate the allegation of sexual harassment.
+At the time of filing a formal complaint of sexual harassment, the complainant must be participating in or attempting to participate in Bright Star's education program or activity.